 Is Dry Needling Painful?

-The needles used in dry needling are eight times thinner than needles used for injections, so many of our Otto, MO patients don’t even sense them until they get deeper into the muscle. some patients report slight irritation when the twitch response is induced, but it is incredibly brief and shows that the desired effect is already taking hold.
-You may feel some soreness in the area for 24 to 48 hours, but after that, you should start feeling better, if not earlier.
+The needles used in dry needling are eight times thinner than needles typically used at hospitals and doctors’ appointments for injections or blood samples, so many of our Otto, MO patients don’t even sense them pierce the skin.
+You may feel some faint discomfort when the twitch response is induced, but it only lasts for a second and is a signal that dry needling is working.
+You may feel some dull aches in the area for 24 to 48 hours, but after that, you should start feeling the beneficial effects, if not earlier.

 Is Dry Needling Safe?

-When it’s done by professional physical therapists, there is absolutely no risk.
-All of our physical and occupational therapists in Otto, MO are skilled professionals with a deep grasp of the human body.
+When it’s done by professional physical therapists, there is nothing to worry about.
+All of our physical therapists in Otto, MO are skilled professionals with a extensive grasp of the anatomy of the musculoskeletal system.

 Is Dry Needling Really Effective?